breecummins/NetworkPerturbations/README.md

     time_to_wait        =   Maximum time in seconds (integer) allowed to calculate perturbed networks;
                             intended as a fail-safe when there are not enough computable networks in the neighborhood

+    nodefile            =   OPTIONAL: path to file containing the names of nodes to add, one line per name;
+                            or empty string "" or missing keyword if no such file exists

+    edgefile            =   OPTIONAL: path to file containing named edges to add, one per line, in the form TARGET_NODE = TYPE_REG(SOURCE_NODE),
+                            where TYPE_REG  is a (activation) or r (repression);
+                            or empty string "" or missing keyword if no such file exists

 Other keys added to the dictionary as needed for the chosen query module, which may require additional arguments.